Suzuki Vitara: Discontinuation

+Safety

 Fourth generation (LY; 2015)

 The fourth-generation Vitara was presented first as the iV-4 concept at 65th IAA Frankfurt Motor Show in September 2013.
 The production model was unveiled at the 2014 Paris Motor Show.
 Its production by Magyar Suzuki in Hungary started in March 2015 and parallels with the third-generation model produced in Japan until 2019.
 The Vitara went on sale in Japan as the fourth-generation Escudo on 15 October 2015.

 Unlike the previous generations, the all-new fourth-generation model was changed from the traditional ladder frame SUV platform to a lightweight unibody platform, shared with SX4 S-Cross.
 The engine position and layout also changed from longitudinal rear-wheel drive/all-wheel drive layout to transverse front-wheel drive/all-wheel drive layout.
 It is now sized as a subcompact crossover SUV, with 140 mm shorter wheelbase, 325 mm shorter body, 85 mm lower and 35 mm narrower than the previous generation Grand Vitara.
 It has a luggage space of 375-litre, expanding to 710-litre with rear seats folded (VDA method).

 The fourth-generation Vitara features a 5-speed manual transmission for the 1.6-litre petrol engine and a 6-speed manual transmission for the 1.6-litre diesel engine.
 A 6-speed automatic transmission with paddle shifters is also available for the 1.6-litre petrol engine.